 Position Prone unsupported.
+No of shots Ten to count

-Timing One exposure of 60 seconds.
+One exposure of 60 seconds.
+Timing

 - 1 Rifles are to be loaded with 10 rounds and made ready with safety catches applied.
 Firers are to adopt the standing alert position. - 2 The appearance of the targets is the signal to adopt the prone position and open fire. - 3 Spotting discs are to be shown and scores communicated to the firing point.